mckennapsean/dissertation/content/08-discuss.md

 pushes these concepts.

-Lastly, working in the cyber security domain benefited from the multiple discourse channel approach [@Wood2014], as highlighted in [@fig:process].
+Lastly, working in the cybersecurity domain benefited from the multiple discourse channel approach [@Wood2014], as highlighted in [@fig:process].
 By reflecting on our design process, this multiple channel approach is particularly beneficial with the unique design constraints we faced: limited access to users